Skip to main content

 You should know

-If there is a fall of a metre or more from the retaining wall, you may be required to include a safety barrier (see Building Code clause F4 - Safety from Falling).
+If there is a fall of a metre or more from the retaining wall, you may be required to include a safety barrier (visit Building Code clause F4 - Safety from Falling).
 Factors to consider include the purpose of the wall, how accessible it is, and whether young children will be around.

 Your building work must: